Samagra-Development/docs/docs/Communication - Orchestrator.md

 ## 4. FAQs

-To be added based on incoming feedback
+To be updated based on incoming feedback.
+Feel free to write into tech@samagragovernance.in in case you have questions, feedback or want to know more!

 ## Coming Soon